How to Clear and Prevent Metal stains in a Swimming Pool

 Step 1: Lower FC Level to 0ppm

 Reduce FC level to 0ppm.
 Reducing your FC is essential to avoid more metal stains while eliminating the stains.
-Also, the chlorine will eat up most of your ascorbic acid, using a lot to clear all the metal stains.
+Also, chlorine will eat up most of your ascorbic acid, which should be used in clearing metal stains.

 To lower your FC level, use a chlorine-neutralizing agent or drain and refill a portion of your pool water, or wait until FC gets 0 ppm naturally.
 However, waiting for the FC level to drop by itself will take time, and you will have to add polyquat 60 algaecide (non-metal algaecide) in your water to prevent algae while the FC level is at 0 ppm.